RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/theme.md

   }
 }
 ```
-In the previous example, ExampleComponent will be able to access the them through context *but ExampleContainer will not*.
+In the previous example, ExampleComponent will be able to access the MUI theme variables through context *but ExampleContainer will not*.
 Indeed context is defined for **ThemeProvider children**, in the React meaning.

-Note: Most of the time, REGARDS developer doesn't need to use the ThemeProvider, as MUI Theme context is provided in all REGARDS application.
+Note: Most of the time, REGARDS developer doesn't need to use the ThemeProvider, as MUI Theme context is provided in all REGARDS applications.

 ## Connect with MUI and module theme